JamyJones/jjdgdjf/msg.md

-Without using gitignore how else can i make git ingore file
+How can i install libpng in linux ubuntu